bphenriques/RetroSync/README.md

 - [ ] GUI: Force-Sync.
 - [ ] GUI: Have better logs in case something goes wrong.
 - [ ] GUI: See configured locations and delete/disable them.

-Then.. one day I would like to try re-writing this on a proper language. `Bash` is not the most pleasant tool to work with.